Gurobi/gurobi-optimods/docs/source/mods/min-cost-flow.rst

-        The ``min_cost_flow_scipy`` function returns the cost of the solution as well as a ``sp.sparray`` with the edges where the data is the amount of flow in the solution.
+        The ``min_cost_flow_scipy`` function returns the cost of the solution as well as a ``sp.sparray`` with the edges where the data is the amount of non-zero flow in the solution.

-The solution for this example is shown in the following figure below.
+The solution for this example is shown in the figure below.
 The edge labels denote the edge capacity, cost and resulting flow: :math:`(B_{ij}, c_{ij}, x^*_{ij})`.
 Edges with non-zero flow are highlighted in red.
-The demand for each vertex is shown on top of the vertex in red.
+Also the demand for each vertex is shown on top of the vertex in red.

 .. image:: figures/min-cost-flow-result.png
   :width: 600